by Wyn Hilty

 Scooby-Doo: the motion picture.

 Scooby-Doo was the name of the anthropomorphic dog who first appeared in the animated TV series Scooby-Doo, Where Are You!, which aired from 1969-1972.
 He was voiced by Don Messick.
-The show spawned several dozen series, TV movies, videos, and live-action films.
+The show spawned several dozen series, TV movies, videos, and, yes, live-action feature films—but when this episode was written, the very notion of a major motion picture about Scooby-Doo qualified as a joke.

 I think I’ll settle in with some Erma Bombeck.